esaurez/ETDB/README.md

-MDBC
+ETDB
 ====

-This is MDBC, the Music DataBase Connector.
-It allows an application to use normal SQL syntax and semantics, while simultaneously copying all changed rows to/from MUSIC.
-It is implemented as a Java JDBC driver.
+To enable edge computing in its full capacity, a crucial requirement is to manage the state of edge applications, preferably in database that provides the full features of SQL including joins and transactions.
+The key challenge here is to provide a replicated database for the edge that can scale to thousands of geo-distributed nodes.
+Existing solutions either provide semantics that are too weak (PostgreSQL replicates asynchronously) or too strong and hence expensive to realize in a geo-distributed network with its WAN latencies and complex failure modes (MariaDb, Spanner, provide full transactionality).
+Inspired by entry consistency in shared memory systems, wherein only the lock holder for an object obtains sequential consistency for the object, we define the notion of an entry transactional database, which is a novel partitioned database in which only the “owner” of a partition obtains full ACID transactionality.
+In this work, we define the semantics of an entry transactional database, describe the hard challenges faced in building it and present a novel middleware called mdbc that combines existing SQL databases with an underlying  geo-distributed entry consistent store to provide entry transactional semantics.
+Further, we present crucial use cases such as a federated regional controller for the network control plane and a state management service for edge mobility enabled by entry transactionality.

-## Building MDBC
+## Building ETDB

-MDBC is built with Maven.
+ETDB is built with Maven.
 This directory contains two pom.xml files.
-The first (*pom.xml*) will build a jar file to be used by applications wishing to use the MDBC JDBC driver.
+The first (*pom.xml*) will build a jar file to be used by applications wishing to use the ETDB JDBC driver.
-The second (*pom-h2server.xml*) is used to built the special code that needs to be loaded into an H2 server, when running MDBC against a copy of H2 running as a server.
+The second (*pom-h2server.xml*) is used to built the special code that needs to be loaded into an H2 server, when running ETDB against a copy of H2 running as a server.

-### Building the JBoss MDBC Module
+### Building the JBoss ETDB Module

 There is a shell script (located in `src/main/shell/mk_jboss_module`) which, when run in the mdbc source directory, will create a tar file `target/mdbc-jboss-module.tar` which can be used as a JBoss module.
 This tar file should be installed by un-taring it in the
 $JBOSS_DIR/modules directory on the JBoss server.

-## Using MDBC
+## Using ETDB

 This package provides a JDBC driver that can be used to mirror the contents of a database to and from Cassandra.
 The mirroring occurs as a side effect of execute() statements against